 Relevant subjects include production arts, technical theatre, art and design, 3D design and model making.

-A number of Scottish colleges offer Higher National Certificates (HNC) and Higher National Diplomas (HND) in these areas.
+A number of Scottish colleges offer HNC (SCQF Level 7) and HND (SCQF Level 8) in these areas.

 Entry to HNC usually requires 1 or 2 Highers and for HND, 2 Highers.